 Generally, the university will provide only certain types of contact information, such as email or street address, allowing more sensitive information to be reported by students within a survey.
 On a case-by-case basis, the Confidential Student Contact Information (CSCI) Committee may release additional information for survey purposes, but it will be restricted to “Directory Information” as described in the catalog and the Office of the University Registrar’s page on Student Privacy.

 Those desiring contact information (emails, addresses) must submit their requests well in advance.
 Requests for confidential student information must be made before the beginning of the semester in which the survey is planned.
 Note that IRB approval is required before initiating this request.
 Requests must come from faculty or staff; student requests will not be considered.

 All requests should keep in mind the following good survey research practices.
 (A recommended resource is Mail and Internet Surveys by Don Dillman.)

 Please answer all questions on the Request for Confidential Student Contact Information form.

 Questions?
-Contact Karen Manley, Administrative & Communications Coordinator, Office of Institutional Assessment, at 703-993-8834.
+Contact Karen Manley, Administrative & Communications Coordinator, Office of Institutional Research and Assessment, at 703-993-8834.